 Fake news breeds conspiracy theories and distorts politics.
 Recently, the number of websites that specialise in spreading fake news has grown at an alarming rate.

-The World Economic Forum has defined this insidious trend of growing misinformation as one of the world’s most urgent concerns.
+The World Economic Forum has defined this insidious trend of growing disinformation as one of the world’s most urgent concerns.